fmikker/blog-posts/2017-09-08-hard-drive-crash.md

 This will be done in three steps:
 * Overwriting the drive with zeros from /dev/zero using dd (dd_rescue in this case)
 * Encrypting the drive with dmcrypt/luks
-* Overwrite the drive with zeros from /dev/zero anew
+* Removing the key from the drive, making recovery practically impossible
 ```
 # dd_rescue -A /dev/zero /dev/sde -b 512 -B 64
 root@home ~]# dd_rescue -A /dev/zero /dev/sde -b 512 -B 64